warpforge/warpgrapher/book/src/engine/endpoints_defined.md

 # Defined Endpoints

-In addition to the CRUD endpoints auto-generated for each type, a Warpgrapher app serve additional defined GraphQL endpoints (root queries/mutations).
+In addition to the CRUD endpoints auto-generated for each type, Warpgrapher provides the ability to define additional endpoints.

 ## Usage